Vaginal cancer is a rare type of cancer that starts in the vagina. It accounts for about

 There are several main types of vaginal cancer, including:

 - Adenocarcinoma.
 This type of cancer starts in the vaginal gland cells.
-It’s most common in women over 50.
-It’s the second-most common type of vaginal cancer.
+It’s the second most common type of vaginal cancer and is most prevalent in women over 50.

 - Melanoma.
 As with the more common skin cancer type of melanoma, this type of cancer starts in the cells that give skin color.